isaacphi/website/_posts/2014-02-21-new-website.md

 pictures at the top of the [home](http://www.philisaac.com) and [blog](http://www.philisaac.com/blog) pages are all taken by me.
 I'll add more as I take more.

-# Moving forward

-What's next?
-I'll post some stuff to this blog - hardly my daily journal, what with the impending time-suck of university.
-I'll post about some side projects I'm working on and perhaps guides if there's much worth sharing.

-I'm not sure web development is for me, not that I can claim to know too much about it.
-I have had a run in with ruby and html canvas with battle AI (ongoing project - I'll write a post about it soon or when it's done, whichever comes first) which has been fun though, so we'll see.

 It's been a fun experience setting up the site.
 Until next time.